opencog/atomspace/opencog/atoms/pattern/README.md

 Pattern-matching proceeds by finding groundings for these variables.
-When a pattern match is found, the variables can be understood as being grounded by some explicit terms in the atomspace.
+When a pattern match is found, the variables can be understood as being grounded by some explicit terms in the AtomSpace.
 This grounding is then used to create a grounded version of the (ungrounded) implicand.
 That is, the variables in the implicand are substituted by their grounding values.
 This method then returns a